DataConservancy/dcs-packaging-osf/README.md

 This is a prototype client for interacting with the OSF v2 JSON-API.

 It provides a interface for making HTTP calls to the OSF API, and a model for interacting with the data returned by the API.
-Currently the API is read-only; writes to the OSF API are not supported.
+Currently the client is read-only; writes to the OSF API are not supported.

 The client is comprised of: